Skip to main content

 3.1 The Foundation

 A legal entity (e.g., “Cowboy Foundation”) that holds a treasury address on-chain and runs off-chain operations (legal, accounting, payroll).
-The Foundation has no protocol authority.
-It cannot propose, vote, execute, or cancel.
+The Foundation has no protocol authority by charter: it does not propose, vote, execute, or cancel.
+This is a governance/legal constraint on the Foundation entity, not an on-chain address denylist — the protocol does not special-case the Foundation’s treasury address; enforcement is the charter plus the general staking/tier requirements every proposer faces.
 It receives funds only when a treasury disbursement proposal passes governance.
 Foundation employees MAY serve as Security Council members in their individual capacity, but the Foundation SHOULD hold at most one (1) Security Council seat.
 Exceeding this is grounds for a Tier 4 rotation proposal.

 3.2 The Security Council